Classification of critically fixed anti-Thurston maps: Applications and Examples

-In order to list the unobstructed Tischler graphs for anti-rational maps of degree $d$ which are not equivalent to polynomials, we have to consider branching data $(m_1, \ldots, m_r)$ with $d-2 \ge m_1 \ge m_2 \ge \ldots \ge m_r \ge 1$ and $\sum_{k=1}^r m_k = 2d-2$, for $d \ge 3$.
-The following list all possible such graphs for degrees 3 and 4.
-Similar as for anti-polynomials, this combinatorial description should make it possible to calculate these maps numerically.
+Again, we fix a mapping degree $d\geq 3$.
+In order to census the reduced (topological) Tischler graphs for critically fixed anti-rational maps of degree $d$ that are not equivalent to anti-polynomials, we have to consider branching data $(m_1, \ldots, m_r)$ with $d-2 \ge m_1 \ge m_2 \ge \ldots \ge m_r \ge 1$ and $\sum_{k=1}^r m_k = 2d-2$.
+Below, we list all such possible graphs for mapping degrees 3 and 4.
+Similar to anti-polynomials, this combinatorial census should make it possible to calculate the corresponding maps numerically.

-The only unobstructed topological Tischler graph here is the complete graph on 4 vertices.
-The corresponding map is the \emph{tetrahedral map}
+\textbf{Case} $\bm{d=3}$.
+In this case, the only possible non-anti-polynomial branching data is $(1,1,1,1)$, and the only respective unobstructed reduced topological Tischler graph is the complete (simple) plane graph on 4 vertices.
+The corresponding critically fixed anti-rational map is the \emph{tetrahedral map}

-Figure~\ref{fig:tischler-graphs-deg-4} shows all the unobstructed topological Tischler graphs for degree 4 which do not come from anti-polynomials.
-Note that the first two graphs, with branching data $(2,2,2)$ and $(2,2,1,1)$, correspond to complex conjugates of critically fixed rational maps, since the graphs are $\R$-symmetric and have all critical points on the real line.
-M\"obius conjugates of these two rational maps are explicitly calculated in \cite[Section~11]{cordwellClassificationCriticallyFixed2015}.
+\textbf{Case} $\bm{d=4}$.
+Figure~\ref{fig:tischler-graphs-deg-4} shows all the unobstructed reduced topological Tischler graphs for mapping degree 4 that do not come from anti-polynomials.
+Note that the first two graphs, with branching data $(2,2,2)$ and $(2,2,1,1)$, correspond to the complex conjugates of critically fixed rational maps, since these graphs are $\R$-symmetric and have all their critical vertices arranged on the real line.
+Möbius conjugates of these two critically fixed rational maps are explicitly calculated in \cite[Sec.~11]{cordwellClassificationCriticallyFixed2015}.

-All but two of the graphs (the Z-shaped graphs with branching data $(2,2,1,1)$) are $\R$-symmetric, so they correspond to critically fixed anti-rational maps with real coefficients.
+All but two of the graphs in Figure~\ref{fig:tischler-graphs-deg-4} are $\R$-symmetric (namely, except for the two Z-shaped graphs with branching data $(2,2,1,1)$), so they correspond to critically fixed anti-rational maps with real coefficients.
 The unique graph with branching data $(1,1,1,1,1,1)$ is a \emph{prism graph}.